How Do I Disposed of These items?

 Antifreeze

-Anti-freeze can be taken to the Hazardous Waste Collection Center at either ARL or CTS (residential only).
+Anti-freeze can be taken to a Hazardous Waste (HHW) collection center (residential only).

 Appliances